cst8257/tasks/README.md

-# tasks
+# Tasks

-This repository contains the starter files and final versions of the Tasks project
+## Objective
+Create a basic To-do List application that allows the user to view, add, update, and delete tasks.